Sa-ns-P/Capstone/README.md

 * White participants avoid White Names 3.23% faster than Black Names, 95% CI: (0.0079%, 5.57%)

 ##### Faces

+- White participants appear to have faster reaction times overall.
+- We can observe that the fastest reaction time is that of White participants approaching White names (10.58% faster than the point of reference).

 <p align="center">
   <img src="./Modeling_and_Results/figures/Explicit-Racial-images.png">
 </p>